 To double-check you might open up the data you want to share into Race Studio 2 and have a look at your options.
 When you click File at the top there is this promising-sounding “Data Export” option:

 If you click on that, unfortunately you then get presented with these options:

-What this Data export option is actually setup to do is to enable you to take your AIM data and CONVERT it for use in other software – such as Excel.
-If you are after doing that, then this Data Export functionality is actually pretty comprehensive.
-Clearly that is great but if that is not what you are looking to achieve then it is of little use.
+What this Data Export option is actually set up to do is to enable you to take your AIM data and CONVERT it for use in other software – such as Excel.
+If this is what you are after, then this Data Export functionality is actually pretty comprehensive.
+Clearly that’s great but if that isn’t what you are looking to achieve then it is of little use.

 To Export AIM data from the database.

 Say you wanted to share the “AIM – SuperKart” data.
 This is a nice example as you might not know exactly where the files for this are even located on your computer!

 From within “Test database and Lap manager” click on the “Export test” button in the bottom right:

 It will then ask you where you want to store the files.
 Make sure you choose somewhere easy to remember them – for example, your Desktop or Downloads folder.